drpetersonfernandes/GameCoverScraper/README.md

 -   Switch between "Bing Web Search", "Google Web Image Search", and "Google API" search engines.
 -   If using Google API, check your API key and Search Engine ID.

-**Images not saving**
+**Images not saving or converting automatically**
 -   Ensure the image folder has write permissions.
--   Check if files already exist (you'll be prompted to overwrite).
 -   For web searches, remember that you need to manually save images from the embedded browser.
+The application's `FileSystemWatcher` will then detect the new file, convert it to PNG if needed, and update the missing list.
+-   If a file already exists, you'll be prompted to overwrite it.
+-   Check the `app.log` for any errors related to file access or image conversion.

-**Missing or Corrupted Files**
+**Missing or Corrupted MAME Data File (`mame.dat`)**
--   If you encounter errors about missing files (e.g., `mame.dat`) or persistent issues, try reinstalling the GameCoverScraper application to ensure all necessary files are present and uncorrupted.
+-   If you encounter errors about a missing `mame.dat` file, ensure it is present in the same directory as `GameCoverScraper.exe`.
+-   If the file is present but errors about corruption occur, try obtaining a fresh copy of `mame.dat`.
+-   MAME descriptions will not be available if this file is missing or corrupted.

 ### Logs
 Access detailed logs via: